yuanhaoHotstar/trunks/README.md

 Example:

->In this example, I use google.golang.org/grpc/examples/route_guide as the target server.
+>This example is using "google.golang.org/grpc/examples/route_guide" as the target server.

 ```go
 package main